xunih/dialogue-systems-1/Labs/Lab0.md

 Write a function to check a pair of numbers and return true if one of the numbers is 50 or if their sum is 50.

-(advanced) What happens if one or both of the numbers is provided as string?
-What is the possible solution to this?
+What happens if one or both of the numbers are provided as string?
+What is a possible solution to this?

 ## Exercise 3: finding string
 In an array of names `const names = ["Anna", "Johannes", "Paula",